 Once you’ve set up your Professional account, follow these steps to optimize it:

-- Set your profile picture.
-Your photo should be an image that represents your brand and looks good in a circle.
+• Set your profile picture.
+This should be an image that visually represents your brand and, importantly, looks good in a circle.
 Most likely, it’ll be your logo.
-Twitter’s recommended dimensions are 300 x 300 pixels.
+Twitter’s recommended dimensions are 400 x 400 pixels.

 LinkedIn Marketing Strategy